zaihl/nitris-automation/README.md

 - **Grade Card Download Automation**
 - **Mid-sem Marks Download Automation**
+- **Seating Arrangement Download Automation**
+- **PYQ Download automation**

 ## Features

 - **Grade Card Download Automation**: Automatically navigates through the NITRIS website to download your grade card.
 - **Mid-Sem Marks Download Automation**: Automatically navigates through the NITRIS website to download your mid-semester marks of all your semesters.
+- **Seating Arrangement Download Automation**: Automatically navigates through the NITRIS website to download your seating arrangements of both your semesters.
+- **Mid-Sem Marks Download Automation**: Automatically navigates through the NITRIS website to download your ALL available PYQs of your selected subject.

 More features will be added in future updates to further enhance the automation capabilities of this tool.